TheYakuzo/AssettoCorsa_CSP_Parser/README.md

 # Custom INI Data Processor

-This repository contains a Python script designed to read and process INI configuration files based on a structured JSON template.
+This repository contains a Python script designed to read and process INI configuration files from CSP ( Custom Shaders Patch ) based on a structured JSON template.
 It's particularly useful for extracting and organizing data from complex configuration files into a more manageable format.

 ## Overview